With Murders On The Rise, 2017 On Track To Be One Of Mexico's Deadliest Years

 Del Angel isn't that far off.
 According to new government figures, nearly half of all homicides in the country occur in just 50 cities; Ecatepec is near the top.

 The past two years have seen a jump in violence in cities throughout Mexico.
-In January alone, 1,938 people were killed, according to Mexico's Executive Secretary for the National Public Security System, putting 2017 on track to be one of the deadliest years in a decade.
+In January alone, 1,938 people were killed, according to Mexico's executive secretary for the National Public Security System, putting 2017 on track to be one of the deadliest years in a decade.

 As his employees unlock the chains around bar stools and high tables, del Angel opens his small pizza parlor in the food court of one of the city's largest shopping centers.
 Late last year, he says, five men came into the restaurant and demanded service.

-"One of the guys says, 'If you're not going to serve us, we're going to take everything you have,'" del Angel recalls.
+"One of the guys says, 'If you're not going to serve us, we're going to take everything you have,' " del Angel recalls.
 The man pulled a bat from under his shirt.
 Before del Angel knew it, they were beating him and his young employees.

 Del Angel recovered, but he says the shopping mall hasn't.
 Crime has done it in.
 Last year, the movie theaters left, and dozens of stores shut down.
 The second floor is practically abandoned.
-The administration stopped running the escalators and most of the lights.
+The management stopped running the escalators and most of the lights.

 "I can see the city's violent situation reflected in the total abandonment of the mall," says del Angel.

-Many blame last year's capture of Sinaloa Cartel leader Joaquin "El Chapo" Guzman for the spike.
-Rival gangs, especially the upstart New Generation Jalisco cartel, are making a play for Chapo's territory and unleashing feuds between smaller groups, which branch off into extortion and robbery for funds — especially in places like Ecatepec, the state of Mexico's most problematic city.
+Many blame last year's capture of Sinaloa cartel leader Joaquin "El Chapo" Guzman for the spike.
+Rival gangs, especially the upstart New Generation Jalisco cartel, are making a play for El Chapo's territory and unleashing feuds between smaller groups, which branch off into extortion and robbery for funds — especially in places like Ecatepec, the state of Mexico's most problematic city.

 "The state of Mexico has always been very violent, and has been the problem child for this administration," says Ana Maria Salazar, a security expert and analyst in Mexico City.

-With just one year left in his term, President Enrique Pena Nieto hasn't been able to calm the violence in the state of Mexico — or elsewhere in the country.
+With just one year left in his term, President Enrique Peña Nieto hasn't been able to calm the violence in the state of Mexico — or elsewhere in the country.
 Last fall, though, he launched a plan to combat violence in the 50 most violent cities.
-New technology, inter-agency coordination and a country-wide emergency phone service are all key to his plan.
+New technology, interagency coordination and a countrywide emergency phone service are all key to his plan.

-In Ecatepec, the emergency calls are fielded by an operator at a brand-new police center in Ecatepec, where a floor-to-ceiling bank of monitors plays real-time images captured by the city's 10,000 new cameras.
+In Ecatepec, the emergency calls are fielded by an operator at a brand-new police center in the city, where a floor-to-ceiling bank of monitors plays real-time images captured by the city's 10,000 new cameras.
 Dozens of agents watch, while others, like Damian Flores, pore over recordings from the day before, looking for suspicious activity.

 Flores plays back a recording of a kidnapping.

-"You see four guys get out of a RAM pickup truck and run into this small grocery shop," says Flores.
+"You see four guys get out of a Ram pickup truck and run into this small grocery shop," says Flores.
 Seconds later, they come out and shove a person into the vehicle, which takes off.

 No one, Flores says, reported the crime and no one at the grocery shop would talk to officers, highlighting a distrust of police that even the highest technology and coordination can't overcome.

-President Pena Nieto's 50-city plan is not doing too well.
-A review by the Mexican investigative website Animal Politico shows homicides in nearly 3/4 of the cities rose in the past six months, some at alarmingly high rates.
+Peña Nieto's 50-city plan is not doing too well.
+A review by the Mexican investigative website Animal Politico shows that homicides in nearly three-quarters of the cities rose in the past six months, some at alarmingly high rates.

 In Ecatepec, there were 200 in the past six months, no change over the same period in the year before.

-Pizza owner Hugo del Angel says he still feels unsafe.
+Pizza owner del Angel says he still feels unsafe.

 Del Angel says he's hoping they don't make good on the threat.
 He didn't pay.